PinkyDinkyIsHere/PGR-News/Character Translation/Selena · Tempest/Selena · Tempest Skill Translation.md

 ![](https://cdn.discordapp.com/attachments/781334106830536715/814842618441498674/QTE.gif)

-Swiftly slashes your target with your blade, dealing a total of **640%** lightning damage
+Swiftly slashes your target with your blade, dealing a total of **640%** lightning damage (Selena is on field for 1 second, dealing 1 hit)